AshishDhamalaAD/Laravel-With-Typescript/README.md

-This project is setup with Laravel, Vuejs, Inertia and Typescript.
+This project is setup with Laravel, Vuejs, Inertia, Typescript and Tailwindcss with purgecss.

 To start, run the following:
 - Go to the project root directory